makelly/groucho/README.md

 How to create scripts is described [here](docs/CREATE-SCRIPTS.md).

 ## Templates
-A template file is a FHIR event message bundle, in XML or JSON format, that has elements marked up that will be replaced by data values.
+A template file is a FHIR event message bundle or a record pointer, in XML or JSON format, that has elements marked up that will be replaced by data values.
 The [Handlebars templating language](http://handlebarsjs.com/), which is an extension to the well known Mustache templating language, is used to markup elements.

 Template files live in the directory `/templates`